amandaghassaei/gpu-io/README.md

 // Updates to dataLayer will propagate to mesh map without any additional needsUpdate flags.
 ```

-More info about using glcompute to update mesh positions data is coming soon.
+More info about using webgl-compute to update mesh positions data is coming soon.

 ## References